 Prerequisite.
 Must be taken at 1st level of Warrior.

-You may cast the berserker rage spell on yourself as a bonus action.
-This rage continues until you end it with a bonus action, or until the rage ends early (as per the spell’s description).
+You may cast the berserker frenzy spell on yourself as a bonus action.
+This rage continues until you end it with a bonus action, or until the rage ends early (as per the spell’s description), and you can use it as limited by the spell’s description.

 This spell cannot be dispelled, but can be overwhelmed by a calm emotions spell or similar effect that would suppress this ability, and does not prevent use of spell-like abilities derived from talents.
-You can enter a rage this way a number of times equal to your proficiency bonus before replenishing on a long rest.

 You can take this talent again.
-If you do so, you do not gain a level of exhaustion at the end (regardless of how long you rage)
+If you do so, you do not gain a level of exhaustion at the end (regardless of how long you rage).

 If you reach 9th level of Warrior, your rage only ends if you are knocked unconscious or if you end it willingly.